-Weeks marked in yellow (1-5, 8) are teaching weeks in which there is an average of 22 hours of teaching time per week.
-Students are expected to engage in independent learning, practical exercises, and tutorials outside these hours, and also have access to School wide activities including guest speakers and opportunities within the Virtual Grindhouse.
+Weeks marked in yellow (1-5, 8) are teaching weeks in which there is an average of 25 hours of teaching time per week.
+Students are expected to engage in independent learning, practical exercises, and tutorials outside these hours.

-Weeks marked in green (6-7) are production periods during which scheduled teaching stops and students prep, shoot and edit their films and work on their fellow students' productions.
+Weeks marked in green (6-7) are production periods during which scheduled teaching stops and students' prep, shoot and edit their films and work on their fellow students' productions.
 During this period, students have access to school facilities, regular production meetings and tutorials with their tutor(s).
-A trained graduate DP (Director of Photography) will be assigned by the School to all shoots to operate camera, advise and support.
+A trained graduate DP (Director of Photography) will be assigned by the school to all shoots to operate camera, advise and support.